-to Wyoming Public Schools Food Service page!
-This site is dedicated to providing information and
+Greetings from the Wyoming Public Schools Food Service Department!
+We hope our site provides needed information and

-with a computerized sales system that allows deposits to be made on student accounts.
-Meals and a la carte purchases are then deducted from
+with a point of sale system allowing deposits to be made on student accounts.
+Meals and purchases are deducted from

 the balance when your student eats.
-The system keeps account of all transactions
+The system keeps account of all transactions.
+Please utilize this

 service by making regular deposits by check or cash to your